Expert AI 2.0

-Main features: overhauled AI production, research, construction, variants, templates, laws, advisors, historical AI, lend-lease, naval invasions, added in-game difficulty selection and other customisation options.
+Main features: overhauled AI production, research, construction, variants, templates, laws, advisors, historical AI, lend-lease, naval invasions, additional in-game difficulty settings and other customisation options.

 Minor features: small tweaks to land, naval and air AI.
 Dozens of fixes to specific AI issues.

 -This mod has extremely limited compatibility with other non-cosmetic mods due to the extensive rework of the AI so be careful about which mods you have enabled.

 - If you are an experienced player and want a challenge especially as a major, you should still give the AI bonuses (note that the in-game sliders aren’t enough in my opinion if you play someone like Germany).

 - The AI takes certain shortcuts to be on a more level playing field with the player (listed in the ‘details’ thread).
 These are in place because there is currently no proper way to make the AI handle certain things like templates well enough.
 If in the future modding support is implemented to handle these areas in a better way, I will remove the shortcuts.
 All of these are made to be as close to what the player can achieve in game but sometimes that isn’t possible in which case I always choose a way that makes the game more challenging rather than leaving the AI handicapped.